gfek/Lepus/README.md

 **Lepus** is a utility for identifying and collecting subdomains for a given domain.
 Subdomain discovery is a crucial part during the reconnaissance phase.
 It uses two (2) modes:

 * Services (Collecting subdomains from the below services)
-* Dictionairy mode for identifying domains
+* Dictionary mode for identifying domains

 The utility checks if the given domain is a *wildcard* domain or not.